 EWG has a large number of projects covering technical cooperation and capacity building across a wide range of energy issues, in line with the Energy Working Group Strategic Plan.
 Most of these projects each produce an APEC Publication, so please look at the Publications tab for the latest reports.
 The Publications and Projects links on this webpage will take you to further information on specific EWG projects and collaborative activities.

 Highlights of Selected Projects

-A series of APEC Low Carbon Model Town Projects have funded feasibility plans for reducing the carbon footprint in Tianjin, China (2011); Samui Island, Thailand (2012); and Da Nang, Vietnam (2013).
+A series of APEC Low Carbon Model Town Projects have funded feasibility plans for reducing the carbon footprint in Tianjin, China (2011); Samui Island, Thailand (2012); Da Nang, Vietnam (2013); Bitung City, Indonesia (2014); and San Borja, Peru (2015).
 The feasibility plans include a set of carbon dioxide emission targets and initiatives from installing solar power to electric motorbikes that will reduce overall emissions.
 The towns are currently implementing their low carbon development plans to create green towns in the Asia-Pacific region.
-San Borja, Peru has been selected as the next town to receive the low carbon feasibility study and planning.
+Mandaue City, the Philippines has been selected as the next town to receive the low carbon feasibility study and planning.
 In addition, the project is developing low carbon indicators to measure the progress of these green towns.
 For more information, see APEC Bulletin newsletter article.